-We recommend you rent a car to visit the beautiful city of Bar and its surrounding area.
+We recommend you rent a car in Montenegro to visit the beautiful city of Bar and its surrounding area.
 What‘s so good about Bar you ask?
 Let me tell you a bit about its rich history and some of the places worth visiting!

 History of Bar

 Bar is a city situated in the southern part of Montenegro, on the Adriatic Sea.
 It is a small coastal city with a rich history and an abundance of cultural and natural sights to offer.
 Bar has been inhabited since ancient times, and its strategic location at the crossroads of important trade routes made it a crucial center of commerce and cultural exchange throughout the centuries.

 The history of Bar dates back to prehistoric times when the Illyrian tribe of the Docleatae settled in the area.
 In the 6th century BC, the Greeks established a trading colony in Bar.
 The city was later conquered by the Romans, who renamed it Antibari (lat.
 Antibarum, gr.
 Antivari), meaning „in front of Bari“ and made it an important port and military stronghold.
 The Byzantine Empire also had a presence in Bar, and in the 11th century, the city became part of the Serbian principality of Duklja.

 Jovan Vladimir, the ruler of Duklja at the beginning of the 10th century, was born in Bar.
 His love story with Kosara and untimely death are among the best-known legends of this area, mentioned in the Bar chronicle (The Chronicle of the Priest of Duklja).
 He was later sanctified by the church.
 The biggest Orthodox Christian temple in Bar (and one of the biggest in the Balkans) bears his name and is worth visiting during your tour with our car rental.